Manviel/BlueberryMuffin/README.md

 ## Key Terms and Definitions

-Task - used to implement Task-based Asynchronous Programming.
+**Task** - used to implement Task-based Asynchronous Programming.
 The Task object is typically executed asynchronously on a thread pool thread rather than synchronously on the main thread of the application.

-ActionResult - returning a specific data type.
+**ActionResult** - returning a specific data type.
 When multiple return types are possible, it's common to return ActionResult, IActionResult or ActionResult<T>, where T represents the data type to be returned.

-DbSet - represents a collection of all entities of a given type in your database.
+**DbSet** - represents a collection of all entities of a given type in your database.
 It acts as an in-memory representation of a database table, allowing you to perform CRUD operations on the data.

-ICollection - provides basic functionality for working with collections, but doesn't guarantee any specific ordering or indexing of elements.
+**ICollection** - provides basic functionality for working with collections, but doesn't guarantee any specific ordering or indexing of elements.

-IList - Designed for collections where elements have a specific order and can be accessed by their position (index).
+**IList** - Designed for collections where elements have a specific order and can be accessed by their position (index).

-HashSet - powerful and efficient collection for storing unique elements when order is not important and fast lookups are required.
+**HashSet** - powerful and efficient collection for storing unique elements when order is not important and fast lookups are required.

+**Data Annotation** - when you use `[Required]` and etc.

+**Fluent API** - when you use `modelBuilder.Entity`.
+Fluent because chainable.

 ### Resources